Louisville gunman's brain to be studied for CTE, father says

 CTE, a neurodegenerative brain disease, can be found in people who have been exposed to repeated head trauma.
 Studies have found that repetitive hits to the head -- even without concussion -- can result in CTE.

-According to Palmer, the family thinks Sturgeon had three significant concussions -- two as an eighth-grade football player and one in basketball as a high school freshman.
+Sturgeon's family thinks he had three significant concussions -- two as an eighth-grade football player and one in basketball as a high school freshman, according to Palmer.

 The disease, which can only be diagnosed with an autopsy and neuropathological exam, is pathologically marked by a buildup of tau protein in the brain that can disable neuropathways and lead to a variety of symptoms including memory loss, confusion, impaired judgment, aggression, depression, anxiety, impulse control issues and sometimes suicidal behavior.